 Term Definition Accidental Death Policy Accidental death policies pay only upon the death of the insured caused by sudden, unexpected or unintended external causes.
 Beneficiary The person named in the contract to receive the proceeds of the policy upon the death of the insured person.
 Burial Insurance An insurance policy with terms that prevent it from being used for anything other than payment of the insured's burial expense is burial insurance and not life insurance.
 Cash Surrender Value The amount that the insurer will pay to the policy owner upon cancellation of the policy before the death of the insured individual or maturity of the policy.
 Declarative Designation A signed statement in which the individual who owns the resource states the purpose for which the resource is set aside and the date on which it was set aside.
 Dividends Payments of a share of any surplus company earnings to the policy owner.
 Dividend Additions - Amounts of insurance purchased with dividends and added to the policy, increasing its death benefit and CSV, but not the face value.
 The table of CSV that comes with an insurance policy does not reflect the added CSV of any dividend additions.
 Dividend Additions are also called Paid-up Additional Insurance. • Dividend Accumulations - Dividends that the policy owner could have received but left in the custody of the insurer to accumulate at interest.
 They do not add value to the life insurance policy.
 The owner can obtain them at any time without affecting the policy's face value or CSV.
 Face Value The death benefit contracted for at the time the policy is purchased or maturity amount of the policy.
 The face value is shown on the face of the policy.
-Face value does not include: • The face value of any dividend addition which is added after the policy is issued; • Additional sums payable in the event of accidental death or because of other special provisions; and • The amounts of term insurance, when a policy provides whole life coverage to one family member and term coverage for others.
-Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy Non-Participating Policy A policy for which a fixed guaranteed premium is payable, and which makes no but left in the custody of the insurer to accumulate at interest.
-They do not add value to the life insurance policy.
-The owner can obtain them at any time without affecting the policy's face value or CSV.
-Face Value The death benefit contracted for at the time the policy is purchased or maturity amount of the policy.
-The face value is shown on the face of the policy.
 Face value does not include: The face value of any dividend addition which is added after the policy is issued; Additional sums payable in the event of accidental death or because of other special provisions; and The amounts of term insurance, when a policy provides whole life coverage to one family member and term coverage for others.
 Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
 In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
 Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-A policy for which a fixed guaranteed benefit and CSV, but not the face value.
-The table of CSV that comes with an insurance policy does not reflect the added CSV of any dividend additions.
-Dividend Additions are also called Paid-up Additional Insurance. • Dividend Accumulations - Dividends the policy is purchased or maturity amount of the policy.
-The face value is shown on the face of the policy.
-Face value does not include: • The face value of any dividend addition which is added after the policy is issued; • Additional sums payable in the event of accidental death or because of other special provisions; and • The amounts of term insurance, when a policy provides whole life coverage to one family member and term coverage for others.
-Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed but left in the custody of the insurer to accumulate at interest.
-They do not add value to the life insurance policy.
-The owner can obtain them at any time without which is added after the policy is issued; Additional sums payable in the event of accidental death or because of other special provisions; and The amounts of term insurance, when a policy provides whole life coverage to one family member and term coverage for others.
-Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed Face Value the policy is purchased or maturity amount of the policy.
-The face value is shown on the face of the policy.
-Face value does not accidental death or because of other special provisions; and The amounts of term insurance, when a policy provides whole life coverage to one family member and term coverage for others.
-Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed a policy provides whole life coverage to one family member and term coverage for others.
-Life Insurance A contract where the owner pays premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed accidental death or because of other premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated beneficiary upon the death of the insured.
-Mutual Company A company that has no capital stock, is owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed a policy provides whole life coverage to one family member and term coverage for owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating insurance only.
-Non-Participating Policy A policy for which a fixed guaranteed Life Insurance premiums to the company that provides the insurance.
-In return, the insurer agrees to pay a specified sum to a designated Mutual Company owned by policy owners, is managed by a board of directors chosen by the policy owners, and usually issues participating Non-Participating Policy provision for the payment of any dividends on the policy.
+Non-Participating Policy A policy for which a fixed guaranteed premium is payable, and which makes no provision for the payment of any dividends on the policy.
 Ordinary or Whole Life Insurance A contract for which the insured individual pays premiums for a period of time, and on which the company pays the face amount of the policy to the beneficiary upon the death of the insured person.
 This type of insurance usually has a CSV.
 Participating Policy A policy which shares in the distribution of dividends out of the surplus earnings of the company.
 Stock Company A company that is owned by shareholders who share in the earnings of the company.
 Stock companies may issue participating and non-participating policies.
 Term Life Insurance A life insurance policy under which the benefit is payable only if the insured person dies during a specific period of time.
 No benefit is paid if the insured person survives to the end of the term.
 Generally, term insurance policies do not generate CSV.